2. Septic and other Onsite Sewage Treatment & Disposal Systems

 Activity 4:

 Once a septic system is approved in Florida, ongoing inspection or maintenance is not required.
-Because septic systems can deteriorate over time, legislation that requires periodic inspection and maintenance is essential to ensuring they function properly to protect public health and the environment.
+Because septic systems can deteriorate over time, legislation that requires periodic inspection and maintenance is essential to ensure they function properly to protect public health and the environment.

 Activity 5: